Reading list

 During Part 1

-• Human Givens: The new approach to emotional health and clear thinking
+• Human Givens: An empowering approach to emotional health and clear thinking

 • An Idea in Practice – using the human givens approach